 - Making decisions

-CIOs should consider AI for end-to-end automation tasks, leveraging intelligent automation to transform complex workflows and enhance productivity.
+CIOs should consider AI for end-to-end automation tasks.
+This leverages intelligent automation to transform complex workflows and enhance productivity.

-CIOs should prioritize AI implementations that address core business challenges and demonstrate quantifiable ROI.
+CIOs should focus on AI projects that solve key business problems.
+These implementations should also show clear and measurable returns on investment.
 This ensures that AI investments deliver measurable commercial outcomes and drive strategic value.

 4. Train everyone on cybersecurity